FlorinTulba/Pic2Sym/doc/results.md

 Version **1.2** (which introduced *thread-parallelism*) is suited for *multi-core machines*.
 Version **1.1** performs better than **1.2** for *sequential runs*.

-These initial versions are useful for determining what problems, limitations and also opportunities exist and which solutions are best.
+These initial versions are useful for determining what problems, limitations, as well as opportunities exist and which solutions are best.

 Next major versions will focus on more complex optimizations.